Bob Hope: Politics and beliefs

-Philanthropy and estate
+Philanthropy

 Hope, who suffered from vision problems for much of his adult life, served as an active honorary chairman on the board of Fight for Sight, a nonprofit organization in the United States which funds medical research in vision and ophthalmology.
 He hosted its Lights On telecast in 1960 and donated $100,000 ($1.04M in 2024) to establish the Bob Hope Fight for Sight Fund.
 Hope recruited numerous top celebrities for the annual "Lights On" fundraiser.
 As an example, he hosted boxing champion Joe Frazier, actress Yvonne De Carlo, and singer-actor Sergio Franchi as headliners for the April 25, 1971, show at Philharmonic Hall in Milwaukee.

+Estate

 Hope settled into a home custom built for him in 1939 on an 87000 sqft lot in the Toluca Lake section of Burbank in the San Fernando Valley.
 It was put on the market in late 2012.

-His Modernist Palm Springs 23366 sqft home, built to resemble a volcano, was designed in 1973 by John Lautner.
-It is located above the city, with panoramic views of the Coachella Valley and the San Jacinto Mountains.
-It was put on the market for the first time in February 2013 with an asking price of $50 million.
-The Palm Springs house sold in November 2016 for $13 million to investor Ron Burkle, far below its 2013 asking price.
+The Hope Residence is a 23366 sqft modernist home in Palm Springs, built to resemble a volcano, that was designed in 1973 by John Lautner.
+The home is located above the city, with panoramic views of the Coachella Valley and the San Jacinto Mountains.
+It was put on the market for the first time in February 2013 with an asking price of $50 million, and sold to investor Ron Burkle for just $13 million in November 2016.

 Advanced age and death

-At the age of 93, seven years before his death, Hope converted to Catholicism, his wife’s faith.
+At the age of 93, seven years before his death, Hope converted to Catholicism, his wife's faith.

 In July 1997 at age 94, he attended the funeral of James Stewart, where many pointed out his frail appearance.
 At the age of 95, Hope made an appearance at the 50th anniversary of the Primetime Emmy Awards with Milton Berle and Sid Caesar.
 Contemporaries Fay Wray and Gloria Stuart were also present.
 Two years later, he was present at the opening of the Bob Hope Gallery of American Entertainment at the Library of Congress.
 The Library of Congress has presented two major exhibitions about Hope's life: "Hope for America: Performers, Politics and Pop Culture" and "Bob Hope and American Variety".
 He last made an appearance at the Hope Classic in 2000, where he hugged Swedish golfer Jesper Parnevik.